idaholab/moose/modules/doc/content/python/MooseDocs/extensions/ifelse.md

 !devel example id=if-false caption=Single "if" command, when the function returns `False` the
                                    content is ignored.
 !if function=hasMooseApp('UnknownApp')
-The documentation contains 'UnkownApp' information.
+The documentation contains 'UnknownApp' information.

 It is possible to flip the state of the return value and create an "if not" statement by prefixing the function with an exclamation mark, as shown in [if-not].